Colton Underwood Seemingly Talks About His Relationship With Aly Raisman On ‘The Bachelorette’

-On this week’s Bachelorette, Colton Underwood had a heart to heart with Becca Kufrin, and he opened up about the one and only time he dropped the “L” word.
+On this week’s Bachelorette, Colton Underwood had a heart-to-heart with Becca Kufrin, and he opened up about the one and only time he dropped the “L” word.
 Now, Bachelor Nation wants to know if Colton was referring to his relationship with Olympic gymnast Aly Raisman when he opened up to Becca about his biggest heartbreak.

 Bachelorette fans know that Colton Underwood dated Aly Raisman last year.
 In his confession to Becca, Colton didn’t name names, but his story seems to line up with the timeline of his romance with the Olympic gold medalist.
 Colton told Becca that he was looking for someone who was “on the same page” as him, revealing that his ex-girlfriend definitely was not.